sushmita212/Stock_Volatility_Forecasting/README.md

 - The model is retrained at each step using a moving window of historical data.
 We walk-forward by one time step at each iteration.
 - At each iteration, the model forecasts the next-period volatility based only on data available up to that point.

 This method mimics how GARCH models would be used in live financial settings, where future data is unknown.
 This revents data leakage from future observations and provides a more robust estimate of out-of-sample predictive performance.
-We store the predicted volatility and the GARCH(1,1) fit parameters $(\mu, \omega, \alpha, \beta)$ at each iteration to evaluate how the model performs over time.
+We store the predicted volatility ($\sigma_t$) and the GARCH(1,1) fit parameters $(\mu, \omega, \alpha, \beta)$ at each iteration to evaluate how the model performs over time.

 ### Model diagnostics
+To ensure that the model adequately captures time-varying volatility we analyze the standardized residuals and evolution of model parameters.
+The standardized residuals are calculated as $z_t=(r_t-\mu)/\sigma_t$ at each iteration of the walk-forward loop.
+If the GARCH model is specified correctly then $z_t$ should have zero mean, constant variance (homoskedastic), be approximately IID (independent and identically distributed).
+Standardized resoduals often follow a standard normal or standardized t-distribution.

+To verify that this holds for our fitted GARCH model we perform
+- **Statistical tests**
+(1) Ljung-Box Test: Tests for autocorrelation in residuals.

+(2) ARCH Test: Checks for remaining heteroskedasticity.

+(3) Jarque-Bera Test: Evaluates normality of residuals.

+- **Visual diagnostics**
+(1) Histogram of standardized residuals

+(2) Q-Q Plot to assess normality

+(3) ACF Plot for residuals and squared residuals

+(4) Line Plot of $\alpha+\beta$ over time

 ### Error metrics

-## Comparison with simpler historical volatitlity (HV) prediction
+## Comparison with the simpler historical volatitlity (HV) prediction